-1. To receive and adopt the Audited Financial Statements of the Company for the financial Please refer year ended 31 December 2014 together with the Report of the Directors and Auditors to Note 1 thereon.
-Resolution 1 2.
-To approve the payment of Directors' Fees for the financial year ended 31 December 3.
-To re-elect Y.B.
-Dato' Mohd Khusairi bin Abdul Talib who retires under Article 84 of the Resolution 2 Company's Articles of Association.
-To re-elect Dato' Mohd Azmi bin Haji Othman who retires under Article 91 of the Resolution 3 4.
-Company's Articles of Association.
-5. To re-elect Tan Sri Dato' Seri Megat Najmuddin bin Datuk Seri Dr Haji Megat Khas as Resolution 4 Director of the Company to hold office until the conclusion of the next Annual General Meeting pursuant to Section 129(6) of the Companies Act,1965.
-6. To re-appoint Messrs AljeffriDean as Auditors of the Company and to authorise the Resolution 5 Directors to fix their remuneration.
+1. To receive and adopt the Audited Financial Statements of the Company for the financial year ended 31 December 2015 and the Reports of the Directors and Auditors thereon.
+Please refer to Note 1 2.
+To approve the payment of Directors' Fees for the financial year ended 31 December 2015.
+Resolution 1 3.
+To re-elect Y.M.
+Dato' Seri Dr Raja Ahmad Zainuddin bin Raja Haji Omar who retires under Article 84 of the Company's Articles of Association.
+Resolution 2 4.
+To re-elect Y. Bhg.
+Dato' Aminuddin bin Md Desa who retires under Article 84 of the Company's Articles of Association.
+Resolution 3 5.
+To re-elect Y.B Dato' Mohd Azhar bin Jamaluddin who retires under Articles 91 of the Company's Articles of Association.
+Resolution 4 6.
+To re-elect Mustapha bin Mohamed as Director of the Company to hold office until the conclusion of the next Annual General Meeting pursuant to Section 129(6) of the Companies Act,1965.
+Resolution 5 7.
+To re-elect Tan Sri Dato' Seri Megat Najmuddin bin Datuk Seri Dr Haji Megat Khas as Director of the Company to hold office until the conclusion of the next Annual General Meeting pursuant to Section 129(6) of the Companies Act,1965.
+Resolution 6 8.
+To re-appoint Messrs AljeffriDean as Auditors of the Company and to authorise the Board of Directors to determine their remuneration.
+Resolution 7 9.
+To approve the payment of final dividend of 1.08 sen per share under the single-tier system in respect of the financial year ended 31 December 2015.
+Resolution 8